orchid00/tidyverse_intro/README.md

 # Introduction to tidyverse

 - Do you have some basic experience using R or other programming language?
-- Do you look for an option to help you analysing your data and communicating results in a reproducible way?
+- Do you look for an option to help you analyse your data and communicating results in a reproducible way?

 Then this workshop is for you!